LLNL/dataracebench/docker/README.md

 ### Create a container

-After download the docker image from docker hub, user need create contariner for four tools.
+After downloading the docker image from docker hub, the user needs to create a container for the four tools.

 #### Archer
 ```bash